muhiddincelik/Springboard/streaming-project-aws/README.md

 >  In this project, we will deploy our local streaming pipeline backed by an **EC2** instance, **AWS MSK**, **AWS EMR** and **Bitnami ELK Stack** on AWS.
 >
 >  What we'll build is a log generator and processor.
-We will generate a stream of logs on a EC2 instance and then we will use a PySpark script to process those stream of logs to categorize logs: goods, bad and suspicious using EMR.
+We will generate a stream of logs on a EC2 instance and then we will use a PySpark script to process those stream of logs to categorize logs as good, bad and suspicious logs using EMR.
 We will use data completeness together with consistency with a dimensional user table in AWS RDS (MySql) as our criteria.
 Let's look into our design:
 >
 >  ![bar](./assets/images/design.jpeg)